 I have been listening to audiobook translations of the Tao Te Ching as I walk around, as well as Wayne Dyer’s interpretation of the Tao, (called “Change your Thoughts, Change your Life”).

-One of the things he talks about a lot is accepting the light and dark of life without judgement, accepting them as natural and necessary polarities … part of an integrated whole.
+One of the things he talks about that feels relevant here, is accepting the light and dark of life without judgement.
+Accepting them as natural and necessary polarities – part of an integrated whole.

 That doesn’t make it easier to see suffering.

 Yesterday I watched a one-legged, weathered old man, with a leathery lined face, hopping down the street on his singular leg, clasping a tall stick between his hands, heaving himself forward, one hobbling hop at a time.

 So many heart stabs, like shockwaves.
 So many women, sitting on the street clutching small children to their bare breasts.
 Holding their hands out, begging.

 When I pass the begging mamas, I usually make eye contact and put my hands to my heart and let them know I see them.
 It is a pittance.
 It is nothing.
 I don’t have anything to share.
 The best i can do right now is to share a moment of presence.